KevinOti/Querying_sales_table/README.md

 # Querying_sales_table

-The simple project to show case simple queries on a sales table importing of the csv file into workbench, where all the querying happen
+The is a simple project show casing commands for querying a database table

+importing of the csv file into workbench, where all the querying happen

 ![performance chain](https://user-images.githubusercontent.com/86672704/187037305-ea4ed4f7-ae55-467f-a3ce-034999be2219.png)